 The key to sweet fried plantains is making sure the plantains are ripe enough.
 As you’ve seen with a standard banana, when it gets brown spots and dots, it’s becoming sweeter and riper.

-With a plantain the key to sugary sweetness is waiting until it’s very ripe.
+The key to sugary sweetness is waiting until it’s very ripe.
 Otherwise, the starchy plantain will have more of a potato flavor than a banana flavor.

 (If you want to make savory plantains instead, look for recipes for tostones.)